nsetyo/nsetyo.me/src/content/index.md

 remember exactly when it started, but I remember the awe I felt the first time I sat in front of a computer screen.
 I was hooked.

-In 9th grade, I got my first personal computer.
-It wasn’t new, but I didn’t care.
-I spent hours taking it apart and putting it back together, making mistakes along the way.
-I’d tweak the operating system, adjust settings, and mess with configurations just to see what happened.
-I remember installing different operating systems, sometimes breaking things, but always figuring out how to fix them.

 Though I taught myself programming on my own, it wasn’t until college that I had my first formal programming class.
 I learned languages like C, PHP, and Java, and even studied assembly in my electronics class.
 I also took a cryptography